Looking for patio decorating ideas? Here are some simple ways to add color and summer style to your outdoor spaces.

 And it’s the perfect place to store packages and other items you need to take out or bring in.

-Porch Decorating Idea 4: Add planters
+Porch Decorating Idea: Add planters

 I have planters all over the place, including these planters by the back door.
+Adding planters is one of the easiest outdoor decor ideas.

 They’re filled with hydrangeas that bring in color to the back porch.